 4. If unsure of which database to select go to the list of Subject Guides and select your subject.
 The subject guide will provide a list of relevant databases to start with.
 Here is a list of some appropriate databases for education research

 5. Whenever you try to log into these resources from a distance you will be prompted by the proxy server to enter your webfx username and password.
-If your password has expired, you can renew online or contact the Technology Support Group: firstname.lastname@example.org
+If your password has expired, you can renew online or contact IT Services: firstname.lastname@example.org

 If your selected article is not full-text, use the Document Delivery Form to request the article which will be sent to you within a relatively short time and as long as it can be located.